The Benefits of Ecommerce ERP

 Here’s an example: when a customer places an order, that triggers the next step of the process, effectively automating order management.
 Then your system will automatically reflect when the order has been shipped, where it is in the transit process, and how your inventory was impacted.
 The time saved can be put toward new ways to add value, and you reduce the risk of human error.
 “Brightpearl is more than an ERP.
 Our solution supports scalable commerce and our strength comes from our world class selection of pre-built integrations and connectors to third-party apps and services which allows for flexibility when developing your ecommerce experience.
 The key benefits of Brightpearl is that it allows merchants to save time and regain control over their operation by automating key retail workflows, enabling them to grow fearlessly.” — Stuart Pick, VP of Global Alliances and Strategic Partnerships, Brightpearl

 Real-time inventory visibility is critical to avoid stock-outs and ensure supply.
 But with improved supply chain and warehouse efficiency you can also streamline your sourcing processes, which can save you money.
-Better sales forecasting also means that you can better optimise your inventory costs.
+Better sales forecasting also means that you can better optimize your inventory costs.

 When ERP systems include CRM functionality, you can combine sales information with rich customer data to, for example, better tailor your messaging and promotions.
-You’ll be able to see the results of those offers, too, which will help you further optimise your marketing in future.
+You’ll be able to see the results of those offers, too, which will help you further optimize your marketing in future.

 But marketing isn’t the only department responsible for delighting customers.
 Your support team plays a huge role in retention and loyalty — and having access to all the information about customer activity and interaction gives them a super power.
 Customers will appreciate your ability to provide them information they need regarding delivery status and when to expect their purchase.